Semiparametric KSD test: unifying score and distance-based approaches for goodness-of-fit testing: Semiparametric KSD test framework

 The proof of Theorem~\ref{thm:bootstrap_distribution} is provided in Appendix~\ref{sec:proof_bootstrap_distribution}.
 We make two remarks illustrating the significance of Theorem~\ref{thm:bootstrap_distribution}.

-\begin{remark}[Agnosticity of Theorem~\ref{thm:bootstrap_distribution} on hypothesis] Theorem~\ref{thm:bootstrap_distribution} is a strong result in the context of bootstrap consistency.
-Unlike most of the existing bootstrap consistency results in kernel-based testing literature, Theorem~\ref{thm:bootstrap_distribution} provides a universal weak limit regardless of how the data is generated, i.e., from the null or alternative hypothesis, despite the complexity of the asymptotic null distribution.
+\begin{remark}[Agnosticity of Theorem~\ref{thm:bootstrap_distribution} on hypothesis] Theorem~\ref{thm:bootstrap_distribution} provides a universal weak limit regardless of how the data are generated, i.e., from the null or alternative hypothesis, despite the complexity of the asymptotic null distribution.
 The closest result to Theorem~\ref{thm:bootstrap_distribution} is Theorem 5 in \citet{key2025composite}.
 However, they only provide bootstrap validity under the null hypothesis when the MMD is used as the test statistic at the presence of a nuisance parameter.
 Therefore, the results cannot be used to analyze the power of the test.
 In contrast, our result allows us to understand the asymptotic behavior of the proposed test under both null and alternative hypotheses, providing particularly strong theoretical support for power analysis. \end{remark}

-\begin{remark}[Machinery to prove Theorem~\ref{thm:bootstrap_distribution}] To prove Theorem~\ref{thm:bootstrap_distribution}, we regard the result as a conditional version of weak convergence result in Theorem~\ref{thm:asymptotic_distribution}.
-The extra critical techniques used here are results on stable convergence \citep{hausler2015stable}, which provides a precise depiction of the weak convergence of the conditional distribution in the sense of Markov kernel convergence.
-We then show the proof strategy in Theorem~\ref{thm:asymptotic_distribution} can be adapted to the conditional case, and be proved to hold stably.
-The property of martingale stable convergence leads to the target result. \end{remark}
+\begin{remark}[Machinery to prove Theorem~\ref{thm:bootstrap_distribution}] To prove Theorem~\ref{thm:bootstrap_distribution}, we interpret it as a conditional analogue of the weak convergence result established in Theorem~\ref{thm:asymptotic_distribution}.
+The key additional ingredient is the theory of stable convergence \citep{hausler2015stable}, which provides a rigorous framework for characterizing weak convergence of conditional distributions via convergence of Markov kernels.
+Within this framework, we show that the proof strategy used for Theorem~\ref{thm:asymptotic_distribution} can be adapted to the conditional setting and established in a stable sense.
+Finally, the desired result follows from the martingale stable convergence result as in Lemma~\ref{lemma:stable-clt}. \end{remark}

 Consider the bootstrap test (letting $B\rightarrow\infty$ in Algorithm~\ref{alg:semiparametric-KSD}):

 where $\Q_{1-\alpha}(\mu)$ denotes the $(1-\alpha)$-th quantile of the measure $\mu$.
 A direct corollary of Theorem~\ref{thm:bootstrap_distribution} is that the proposed bootstrap test $\phi_{n,\alpha}$ is asymptotically valid under the null hypothesis.